sanjukuruvilla/TF_VPC/README.md

    Using `.tfvars` files in this manner allows for easier management of configuration options, especially when working with multiple environments or configurations.

+#Exporting the output to a file

+   - You can use below adhoc command to get all the values in a file called 'Terraform_output.txt'

+      ```bash
+      terraform output > Terraform_output.txt
+      ```

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Happy Coding...